 Jim Murray leads Blank Rome’s policyholder-only insurance recovery practice, formerly the insurance practice of Dickstein Shapiro LLP.
 A nationally-recognized policyholder trial lawyer, Jim’s work in high-profile, challenging cases across the country has earned him consistent praise from clients, opposing counsel, and jurors.

+Jim is ranked nationally in insurance by Chambers USA as well as in Band 1 in Washington, DC.
+In 2019, BTI Consulting Group designated him a “Client Service All-Star.”
 In 2017, the National Law Journal named Jim a “Plaintiffs’ Lawyers Trailblazer” (one of 15 nationally in all practices areas).
 Also in 2017, the National Law Journal named Blank Rome as the D.C.
 Litigation Department of the Year for Insurance.
 In 2013 and 2011, Law360 named Jim an MVP in Insurance Coverage.

 Jim is a Fellow of the American College of Trial Lawyers and a member of the College’s District of Columbia State Committee.
 Membership in the College is extended only by invitation, after extensive investigation, to those trial lawyers who have mastered the art of advocacy and whose professional careers have been marked by the highest standards of ethical conduct, professionalism, civility, and collegiality.
 He is also a Fellow of the American College of Coverage and Extracontractual Counsel and is listed in the National Trial Lawyers’ “Top 100 Trial Lawyers” for the District of Columbia (Civil).
 He has litigated cases in 24 states for top-tier corporate clients, and has represented individuals and an array of religious institutions and governmental entities.